Turtles All the Way Down (novel): Plot summary

 Aza Holmes is a 16-year-old high school student living in Indianapolis who struggles with OCD, which often manifests as a fear of the human microbiome.
 Constantly worried about infection, particularly by C. diff, she repeatedly opens a never-fully-healed callus on her finger in an effort to drain out what she believes are pathogens.
 Throughout the book, Aza is accompanied by two close friends: Mychal Turner, an aspiring artist, and her best friend Daisy Ramirez, who writes Star Wars fan fiction.

-One day at school, Daisy discovers that Russell Pickett, a billionaire construction magnate and the father of one of Aza's old friends, Davis Pickett, has gone missing in the wake of corporate crime investigations.
+One day at school, Daisy discovers that Russell Pickett, a billionaire construction magnate and the father of one of Aza's old friends, Davis Pickett, has gone missing in the wake of corporate crime investigations on September 9.
 Russell's wife had died years prior, so Russell's disappearance leaves Davis and his younger brother Noah with no formal guardian.
 Tempted by the reward of $100,000 for information leading to Pickett's arrest, Daisy takes Aza on a search for the missing billionaire.
-After canoeing down the White River and sneaking onto the Pickett property, they are caught by a security guard who brings them to meet Davis.
+After canoeing down the White River and sneaking onto the Pickett property, they copy a picture of Pickett that was taken shortly after the night he disappeared from Davis's night-vision camera, and are caught by a security guard who brings them to meet Davis.

-To persuade the two girls to stop pursuing the elder Pickett, Davis gives Aza $100,000 taken from his father's various stashes around the guest house, which she splits with Daisy.
+To persuade the two girls to not turning in the picture to the authorities, Davis gives Aza $100,000 taken from his father's various stashes around the guest house, which she splits with Daisy.
 After the meeting, Davis and Aza begin dating and, at the same time, Daisy becomes romantically involved with Mychal.
 As time passes, Aza comes to believe that she cannot overcome her anxiety, preventing her from ever having a normal relationship with Davis.
 She finds numerous blog posts written by him about his feelings on both his father's disappearance and his relationship with her.